skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-Here we create a new GraphQL Schema object and register the `Query` (We also call this as the Root Query).
+Here we create a new GraphQL schema object and register the `Query` (we also call this the Root Query).
 This is what you've seen as `BlogSchema` in the documentation tab of our GraphQL Sandbox.
 Now let's see what's in this `Query` object.

 ~~~
 const Query = new GraphQLObjectType({